Skip to main content

 Intermediate

 Addressing the effects of high SHBG through lifestyle requires a sophisticated understanding of the body’s regulatory networks.
-The goal is to modulate the underlying signals that instruct the liver to produce SHBG, primarily focusing on and insulin sensitivity.
+The goal is to modulate the underlying signals that instruct the liver to produce SHBG, primarily focusing on metabolic health and insulin sensitivity.
 While some lifestyle measures can directly influence SHBG, their main power comes from optimizing the entire endocrine environment.
 This approach is about fine-tuning the system, not forcing a single biomarker into a different range.

 Dietary Protocols for Systemic Recalibration